 #5 Buddha Tooth Relic Temple

-The Singapore China town temple is truly a feast for the senses.
-Seven floors of glimmering gold, intense chanting and more than 10,000 Buddha statues had us wandering the halls in awe.
 In search of the elusive Buddha tooth we unsuccessfully canvassed every floor, including the rooftop orchid garden and spinning prayer wheel!

 #6 Sago Street and Sago Lane

 Named for the Sago factories (flour from Rumbia Palm for cakes) that lined the streets in the mid-1800s, Sago Lane was formerly known as ‘Street of the Dead,’ as it was home to funeral parlors and hospice houses.
-In the early 1900s, Sago Street was a well-known street for prostitution, with 14 brothels on the street.
-Today, the streets are a tourist attraction.

 #7 Al-Abrar Mosque

-The next stop on our Chinatown Singapore Free Walking Tour is the Al-Abrar Mosque.
 Designated a National Monument of Singapore in 1974, Al-Abrar Mosque (Masjid Al-Abrar) was established in 1827 and ranks as one of the first mosques in Singapore.

-Hidden in plain sight between shops, the original mosque was a wooden thatched hut used by Tamil immigrants.
-Although the mosque that stands today is rather modest and not necessarily a tourist attraction, it attests to the long-standing diversity of Singapore.
+Hidden in plain sight between shops, the original structure was a wooden thatched hut used by Tamil immigrants.

 #8 Thian Hock Keng Temple